 Lift Capacity & Grip Strength

 The fingers on TrueLimb have individual lift limits.
 The thumb and pointer finger (i.e. forefinger) are each rated for 15 lbs of force, while the pinky, ring, and middle fingers are collectively rated for 15 lbs of force.

 We do not have an overall lift capacity for TrueLimb.

 Unlimited Tomorrow uses the HP Multi Jet Fusion (MJF) 3D printer to create each personalized TrueLimb.
 The company selected MJF in part for its ability to produce lightweight materials with remarkable strength and durability.
 How durable?
 Check out this video:

 TrueLimb is not intended to be exposed to liquids or excessive dust.
-We have not been able to find its official IP rating, if one exists.
+We have not been able to find its official IP rating.

 For those with a unilateral upper limb difference, TrueLimb can be customized to match the appearance of the user’s natural hand.
 It is available in 450 different skin tones and has even been built to allow users to paint their fingernails.

 Unlimited Tomorrow claims that its battery lasts for days but we do not have any technical information on the battery.
 We do know that it uses a USB-C charger, similar to mobile phones, tablets, and laptops.

 TrueLimb comes with software to help users train their muscles to control the hand.
 Unfortunately, we cannot find any video footage of this training software.

 Suitability for Above-the-Elbow Solutions